top of page

 Season: 1 \ Episode: 4

-Join us as we delve into the mysterious legend of Sublett's Lost Gold.
+Join us as we explore the mysterious legend of Sublett's Lost Gold.
 Hidden deep within the rugged Guadalupe Mountains, this elusive treasure has captivated the imaginations of treasure hunters and adventurers for over a century.
 Discover the intriguing story of Will Sublett, a Texas Pacific Railroad scout who veered off his path in search of untold riches, and his relentless quest that spanned decades.
 From Apache legends to modern-day explorers, this episode unravels the tantalizing mystery of the hidden gold and the enduring legacy it has left behind.
 Tune in for a tale of adventure, danger, and the undying allure of buried treasure that continues to spark intrigue and curiosity today.

 William Caldwell Sublett, drawing from a miniature photo; Permian Basin Geneological Society..